Hassaan-Javed/gowtham-video-trimmer-fork/README.md

 ## Compatibility

-  * Library - Android Nougat 7.0+ (API 24)
+  * Library - API 24+
-  * Sample - Android Kitkat 4.4+ (API 19)
+  * Sample - API 24+

 ## License

 This library is licensed under the MIT License.

-## FFmpeg Notice
+## LiTr Notice

-This library uses FFmpeg, which is licensed under the LGPL v3.0.
+This project includes **LiTr** (Lightweight Video/Audio Transformer by LinkedIn), licensed under the [BSD‑2‑Clause License](https://opensource.org/licenses/BSD-2-Clause).

 ### Obtaining FFmpeg Source Code

-You can obtain the source code for FFmpeg from https://github.com/arthenica/ffmpeg-kit
+You can obtain the source code for LiTr from https://github.com/linkedin/LiTr

-### Relinking Instructions

-If you wish to replace or modify the FFmpeg library used in this project, follow these steps:

-1. Obtain the modified version of FFmpeg.
-2. Replace the existing ffmpeg-kit-android-lib folder inside root directory.
-3. Rebuild the project.

 ## Support
 Show your support by giving a star to this repository.